About this artwork:

 The Moussaieff Red, another famous red diamond, is a modified triangular brilliant weighing in at 5.11 carats.It was included in the 2003 exhibit, “The Splendor of Diamonds” at the Smithsonian National Museum of Natural History.
 Four other diamonds in the exhibition dwarfed the Moussaieff Red, yet gemologists still regard it as a breathtaking specimen worthy of inclusion.
 A Summer 2003 article in Gems & Gemology had this to say about the Moussaieff Red: “…for a diamond of this color it is astounding—” (“Fancy” is a term GIA uses for grading colored diamonds, with Fancy Intense, Fancy Deep, and Fancy Vivid having the strongest color and considered to have the greatest value).
 (GIA.edu)

 ANGOLA Angola was destroyed by a devastating civil war that started in 1975.
-The Portuguese colonialism during the fascim or right wing government of Salazar, made Angola, as well other countries in Africa, a colony to be "protected" in 1961until the end of 1975.
-The so called "The Portuguese Colonial War".
-Although in 1975 after the Portuguese Revolution, Angola entered in a very dangerous and violent civil war that ended in 2002, this country lived in civil war for many years.
+The Portuguese colonialism during the fascim or right wing government of Salazar, made Angola, as well other countries in Africa, a colony to be "protected", in which stayed like that from 1961until the end of 1975.
+This years were known for the so called "The Portuguese Colonial War".
+Although in 1975 after the Portuguese Revolution, Angola entered in a very dangerous and violent civil war that ended in 2002, this country lived in civil war for more many years.